 Social and interpersonal skills are often called soft skills.
 Along with technical skills, strong soft skills are required to work well with other people in a company structure.
 Here are some important soft skills you must master to become a UX designer:

-- Analytical Skills: UX designers deal with lots of data.
+Analytical Thinking: UX designers deal with lots of data.
 So it’s important that you understand how to analyze this information.
 In today’s customer-focused world, data is a major part of every company’s decision-making process.
 Learning what users like and dislike is key to creating a flawless user experience.

 Technical UX Design Skills